caddickdaniel/nc_news/README.md

 This is a front-end news site built using the NC-News API I created [here](https://github.com/caddickdaniel/BE2-NC-Knews)

-This application allows you to browse user articles, post articles of your own, comment and vote on articles/comments, create new topics and more.
+This application was built to imitate a popular social news site, allowing users creative control on what articles they want to see, vote and comment on.
+First you will be asked to sign-in, to do so use the example within the placeholder if you haven't made one already.
+Once reaching the home page you will be shown a list of the most recent articles which you can open to see in full, you can then vote on the article and take part in the discussion within the comments directly below it.
+You can also sort and order by various queries, post an article of your own and navigate to the various other pages available to you.
+Once navigating to Topic page, you will be shown a list of topics already created, you can then select a topic you would like and it will display all the articles relating to that or create a topic of your own.
+Finally we have the users page where you can see a list of all the active users and create an account yourself.
+You're more than welcome to add and delete as you feel necessary.

+You can find the Front-end hosted on Netlify [here](https://nc-newz.netlify.com/)

 ## Getting Started

 ### Prerequisites

-You will need an editor such as VS Code, as well as Node.js (v11.0 or later) and Node Package Manager (no later than 6.4.1) up and running on your machine.
+You will need an editor such as VS Code, as well as Node.js (v11.0 or later) and Node Package Manager (6.4.1 or later) up and running on your machine.

 ## Installing